Monthly Archives: July 2010

 Another Perspective On The Rain In Potrerillos Arriba, Panama

 When it’s said that an “inch” of rain has fallen it’s considered that an acre of land (.4 hectares) would be covered with one inch of water.
-According to the U.S. Geological Survey that’s 27,154 GALLONS!
-(102,789 liters for you … Continue reading

-Filed under Potrerillos Arriba, Rainy Season, Retire in Panama, Retirement Abroad, Uncategorized
+Filed under Retirement Abroad, Uncategorized

 Think It Rains Where YOU Live?

 The rain in Spain may fall mainly on the plain, but here in Potrerillos Arriba, Panama, it pours like you wouldn’t believe.
-The term “Rainy Season” doesn’t even begin to describe what’s been happening here.
-There is officially a “rainy … Continue reading

 2 Comments

-Filed under Expatriate Living, Living Abroad, panama, Potrerillos Arriba, Rainy Season, Retire in Panama, Retirement Abroad
+Filed under Living Abroad, panama, Retirement Abroad